amyylin1/MechaCar_Statistical_Analysis/README.md

 -  However, p-value for lot 3 is 0.16 is larger than alpha, suggesting that we don't have enough evidence to reject the null hypothesis.
 There is no difference between lot 3 and the total lot.

+## Study Design: MechaCar vs Competition

+1. To determine whether the MechaCar cost less than compared to its competition.

+2. The null hypothesis states that there is no difference in cost between Mechacar and its competition.
+The alternative hypthesis states that Mechacar costs less than its competition.

+3. Pair-wise t-test to test the hypothesis

+4. price at the time of purchase and price of maintenance.